Guild of One-Name Studies

 However there are many, many spellings of the surname in the records, partly because most holders of the name during the years 1780-1881 were dependant on others to write for them and partly because of mistranscriptions from handwritten records.
 Even in the 1939 "census" I have found 32 different spellings.
 This is not counting mistranscribed Honeycutts.

 Many Honeysetts and Hunnisetts fought in WW1.
 As stories are unearthed, they are written up here.

 Do get in touch if these soldiers, sailors, airmen, etc feature in your family tree.

 A good guesstimate of the numbers in the 1841 UK census (based on interpretation of the many spellings available) is 361.
 By the 1881 UK census, this had increased to 727. these number include anyone using the Hunnisett name (or a variant).
 Therefore wives and stepchildren are included but married daughters are not.

-In the 1841 census 115 (32%) Hunnisett/Honeysetts etc were born and were enumerated in Kent.
-215 (60%) were born and enumerated in East Sussex.
-There is also a small established family in London and one in Scotland (from Kentish origins).
+In the 1841 census 115 (32%) Hunnisett/Honeysetts etc were born and were enumerated in Kent and 215 (60%) were born and enumerated in East Sussex.
+There is also a small established family in London (from Sussex origins) and one in Scotland (from Kentish origins).

 In total, in 1841 92% of those enumerated were born and still lived in either East Sussex or Kent.

 The Hunnisett/Honeysetts born elsewhere mainly married in.
 The Hunnisett/Honeysetts found elsewhere had generally travelled from Sussex or Kent for work: